 some of my own projects (these are also linked through the *South Asian

 == using this bookmark set is like rooting around in

 the refrigerator for a snack: lots of random

 leftovers, since it's no longer maintained,

-but maybe a few good tidbits too.
+but there might be a few good tidbits.